What on earth does a facilitator DO?

 If you’ve ever wondered what the point of facilitation might be, then take a moment or two and see what Claire thought.
 She came along to assist me facilitating a full day session for a wonderful client a couple of weeks ago.

-To set the scene a little, the focus of this session was to enable the diverse members of a sustainable food network to meet up, make connections and to support each other as independent business owners.
+To set the scene a little, the focus of this session was to enable the diverse members of a sustainable food network to meet up.
+The aim was for them to make connections and to support each other as independent business owners.

 Over to Claire:

 I was there to help out – basically to act as an assistant as the group was quite large.
-In essence, I was there mainly to ding the bell to signal the end of a series of super short conversations, and to bring the group back together after breaks.
-Being chief bell dinger and general facilitation assistant meant I had the opportunity to observe Helene at her work without too much interruption.
+In essence, I was there mainly to ding the bell to signal the end of a series of super short conversations.
+My job was to bring the group back together after breaks.
+Being chief bell dinger and general facilitation assistant (I helped put up the sticky wall) meant I had the opportunity to observe Helene at her work without much interruption.

 It is worth nothing that the person within in the organisation who’d planned the session with Helene was unfortunately taken ill the day before with COVID.
 This could have put a giant spanner in the works.
 However, thanks to a lot of advance planning beforehand, a good lead time and understanding of the client’s needs, the session went ahead swimmingly.

-The day consisted of a number of opportunities for participants to talk with different members of the group – some people already knew each other, some didn’t.
+The day consisted of a number of opportunities for participants to talk with different members of the group.
+Some people already knew each other, some didn’t.
 There were experts there to share advice, and people who were there to find out more.
 It was the kind of event that could lead to some brilliant connections being made and some grand conversations taking place.
-It could also easily be a day of rambling discussions about almost anything, with some people feeling left out in the cold by the end.
-In other words: the day needed to move along, in a pre-decided direction but with the flexibility to allow for those connections and conversations to happen naturally.
+It could also easily be a day of rambling discussions about almost anything.
+Potentially with some people feeling left out in the cold by the end.
+In other words: the day needed to move along, in a pre-decided direction.
+But with the flexibility to allow for those connections and conversations to happen naturally.

 Facilitation in action

-One of the things that really struck me throughout the day was just how adaptable a facilitator needs to be, and how Helene was able to easily keep to the plan all while allowing for unexpected moments to crop up.
+One of the things that really struck me throughout the day was just how adaptable a facilitator needs to be.
+I could see that Helene was able to easily keep to the plan all while allowing for unexpected moments to crop up.

 I could continue to wax lyrical about the different aspects of the day.
-Instead, I’m simply going to break this down into a short list of my top six reasons as to why a facilitator is an excellent addition to a workshop or event.
+Instead, I’m simply going to list my top six reasons as to why a facilitator is an excellent addition to a workshop or event.

 My key takeaways from the day are: